Updated for 2025

 How is salary calculated in Malaysia?

-What is the latest EPF contribution rate for 2025?
+What is the latest EPF contribution rate?

-The statutory EPF rate for 2025 remains at 11% for employees and 13% for employers (for salaries at or below RM5,000).
+The statutory EPF rate remains at 11% for employees and 13% for employers (salaries ≤ RM5,000).
 For salaries above RM5,000, the employer rate is 12%.
-These rates are set by KWSP and apply to all Malaysian employees and permanent residents.

 Who needs to pay PCB in Malaysia?